 • Achieve academic success and grow as future leaders.

-The five residence halls on campus are Truth, King, Emlen, the New Residence Hall and slated to open for fall 2013 is Humphreys Hall for Humphreys Scholar students only.
-Truth and King Halls are our traditional residence halls.
+The five residence halls on campus are Tubman, King, Emlen, the New Residence Hall and Humphreys Hall.
+Tubman and King Halls are our traditional residence halls.
 Humphreys, Emlen and the New Residence Hall are our suite style residence halls.
-Students who wish to live in the New Residence Hall must actively participate in a living learning community.
 All rooms and suites are set up for occupants of the same gender.
 Emlen Hall is designated for the Keystone Honors Academy students only.
+Humphreys Hall is designated for Humphreys Scholar students only.
 Students who are approved to reside in Humphreys and Emlen Halls are selected and notified by the Dean of the Keystone Honors Academy.
 As a courtesy to all students, staff and visitors, all residence halls are non-smoking communities.

 Students are expected to care for their own suites, rooms, and common areas where applicable.
 In addition, all members of the residential community must abide by and follow all guidelines, policies, and procedures governing living on campus.
 Students are responsible for their actions and the behavior of their guests.

-King and Truth Halls are the traditional residence halls on campus.
-King Hall is designated for female students only and Truth Hall is designated for male students only.
+King and Tubman Halls are the traditional residence halls on campus.
 These rooms are designed single and double occupancy.
 Each room is furnished with two of each of the following items: beds, dressers, closets, desk, and desk chair.
 Community bathrooms are shared by the residents on the assigned floor and are located on each floor.
 A mini kitchen, vending machines, and recreational lounge are located on the first floor and the laundry facility is located in the basement of each hall.
-King and Truth Halls are not air conditioned.
+King and Tubman Halls are not air conditioned.